Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Palworld is a survival game built around creatures (called Pal) collecting, but it’s not soft.
 You’ve got weather systems, hunger, raids, factions, crafting, and a bunch of chaos happening all the time.
 It’s like someone mashed Pokémon with ARK: Survival Evolved, threw in factory automation, and flipped the online multiplayer switch.

 The Pals aren’t just cute sidekicks.
-They’re essential.
 You assign them jobs.
 Some fight, some farm, and some just carry your equipment while you loot another outpost.
 The more you rely on them, the deeper the systems get.

 A dedicated server in Palworld is exactly what it sounds like.
 It runs the game world on its own, without depending on anyone’s PC.
 That means the world stays online all the time.
 No host required, no random shutdowns.
 So instead of someone hosting from their own PC where everything stops the second they log off, the world keeps running.
 Players can join and leave whenever.
 Nothing resets or disappears.